 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where thortveitite typically forms.
+Look in granite pegmatites country, the host setting where thortveitite typically forms.
 If you start seeing microcline, beryl, monazite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, often elongated and striated habit, so train your eye for that shape before scanning the outcrop.